 That’s a win!
 Did you speak up in a meeting even though anxiety was screaming at you to stay quiet?

-Heck yeah, that’s a win too!
+That’s a win too!
 These might seem like tiny things to others, but in the mental health world, they’re huge accomplishments.

 Setting realistic goals has been a game-changer for me.